 An Individual Education Plan (IEP) may be written for children who need additional provision to support their learning.
 This outlines: the area of difficulty the child experiences, targets/next steps they need to make in order to move on with their learning and the provision the school has put in place to help them to make these next steps.
+An IEP remains as a working document and is used to support in school provision.
 There is also advice about how parents can help at home.
-The IEP is reviewed each term and where appropriate a new one written.
+The IEP is reviewed regularly and where appropriate a new one written.